KapilanoDEV/IIB_ACEDocumentation/IIB_ACE.md

 still has SOAP in the message domain setting even after choosing Gateway mode.

-[\*\* \*\*]

 # Exposing SOAP webservice.
 WSDL creation

 HTML page is human consumable.
 But a web service is code consumable.
-Imagine bits of code talking to each other.\
+Imagine bits of code talking to each other.
 A web service is either SOAP or more recently REST API.
-SOAP needs a WSDL file JAN132021-IIB Containerization_SOAP_Reseq.
+SOAP needs a WSDL file [JAN132021-IIB Containerization_SOAP_Reseq](https://drive.google.com/file/d/1eOZELZKs3rqFAk2HFLeYyi3dSOFpxAfP/view?usp=share_link).
 We also need a message definition to describe the request and response data.
-Our calculator SOAP service will have a single message definition to define the numbers to be added and the result.\
+Our calculator SOAP service will have a single message definition to define the numbers to be added and the result.
-\

 We now need to create a WSDL out of the message definition.
-Just right click on the mxsd then generate WSDL.\
+Just right click on the mxsd then generate WSDL.
 WSDL (Web Service Description Language) is like an interface.
 You don't care what happens internally.
-You only care about how to interface with the service.\
+You only care about how to interface with the service.
 At the upper level WSDL has a service, service has a binding, binding has a port type, port type has an operation, operation has a message then message has a data types.
-The lowest component is data type which is akin to an XSD.\
+The lowest component is data type which is akin to an XSD.
 You then right click on Message definition -> New -> Other -> Message definition -> Message Definition File

 You need to specify the target namespace.
 This allows you to separate elements with similar names.
-JAN132021-IIB Containerization_SOAP_Reseq 9 minutes.
+[JAN132021-IIB Containerization_SOAP_Reseq 9 minutes](https://drive.google.com/file/d/1eOZELZKs3rqFAk2HFLeYyi3dSOFpxAfP/view?usp=share_link).
 You also need to Generate WSDL definition.
-This requires a setting to allow this option in the toolkit.\\
+This requires a setting to allow this option in the toolkit.

-[ ]

 # REST

-Client \<-transfer---Representational Data---transfer>API
+Client <-transfer---Representational Data---transfer>API -> Server
-[]{.s9}[ Server]

 Below ReqAdd is a resource that is represented by intA & intB and their data types.

-JAN052021-IIB_REST.
+[JAN052021-IIB_REST](https://drive.google.com/file/d/1XCa9mrnTIm-EZ4Y8gz68fTWYzb2jO_Ps/view?usp=share_link).
 REST is an architectural concept.
 You are trying to expose HTTP operations with appropriate HTTP methods.
 The equivalent to the WSDL file is the swagger document.
 This is where you define the request and response for GET, POST etc. You also define the data types